CarolineHussey/Investment-Calculator/README.md

 # Investment Calculator

- A simple investment calculator build with React
+A front-end React project completed as part of 'React - The Complete Guide 2024' by Maximilian SchwartzMuller on Udemy.